openalloc/SwiftTabler/README.md

 }
 ```

-Row Background, as the name suggests, sits BELOW the row.

 ## Row Overlay

 Similar to a row background, an overlay can be used to impart information, or to use as a selection indicator.

+Row overlay, as the name suggests, sits ATOP the row.

 An example of a selection indicator using row overlay: